LauraBrogan/Fundamentals-of-Data-Analysis-Tasks-2020/README.md

 # Fundamentals of Data Analysis Tasks 2020

-### Summary of Assignment
+### Summary of Assignment  ???Describe the solutions?????

-This repository contains my Fundamentals of data Alaysis Assignmnet 2020.
+This repository contains my Fundamentals of data Alaysis Assignment 2020.
 It looks at 4 individual tasks.

 #### Task 1
 Write a Python function called counts that takes a list as input and returns a dictionary of unique items in the list as keys and the number of times each item appears as values.